myersm0/talon-organteq/README.md

 Organteq is a trademark of Modartt.
 This project is not affiliated with or endorsed by Modartt.

-***Status note***: This repo has been considerably refactored and reimagined since v0.1.
-The forthcoming v0.2, in progress, introduces an additional dependency on the Prolog logic programming language, but with the benefit of offering a much more capable reasoning engine than I had previously in pure Python.
-However, there are still some bugs that I'm working out with the Talon integration.
-Check back soon.

 ## Motivation
 Traditionally, organ registration involves manipulating stops at either a very fine or a very coarse granularity: either via individual stops, or via activation of pre-recorded combinations which must be planned in advance and which affect organ state globally (typically across all manuals).